Zexi-Tan/Zexi-Tan.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student in the **Fuxi Class of Computer Science and Technology** at the **School of Computer Science and Technology, Guangdong University of Technology**.
-I am advised by **[Prof. Yiqun Zhang](https://yqzhang-zz.github.io/zh/)** at Guangdong University of Technology and **[Prof. Yiu-ming Cheung](https://www.comp.hkbu.edu.hk/%7Eymc/)** at Hong Kong Baptist University.
+My mentor is **[Prof. Yiqun Zhang](https://yqzhang-zz.github.io/zh/)** at Guangdong University of Technology.

 ## Research Interests